-See 7.3.4 AssociationClass of [1].
+See 7.3.4 AssociationClass of [2].

-Association classes are appropriate for use when an «InformationObjectClass» needs to maintain associations to several other «InformationObjectClass»'s and there are relationships between the members of the associations within the scope of the "containing" «InformationObjectClass».
+Association classes are appropriate for use when an «InformationObjectClass» needs to maintain associations to several other «InformationObjectClass»es and there are relationships between the members of the associations within the scope of the "containing" «InformationObjectClass».
 For example, a namespace maintains a set of bindings, a binding ties a name to an object.
 A Binding «IOC» can be modelled as an Association Class that provides the binding semantics to the relationship between a name and some other «InformationObjectClass».
 This is depicted in the following figure.

-5.3.1.2 Example
+Example